jaytimm/american-political-data-and-r/README.md

            estimate == min((estimate)))
 ```

 > The 111th House took office in 2009; members were elected in a Presidential election year with Obama & McCain on the top of the ticket.
 Below we plot members of the 111th House in two-dimensional political space.
-Ideoligically extreme members are labelled.
+Ideoligically extreme members are labeled.

 ``` r
 rvoteview_house_50 %>%